ptekkis18/Pixel_Proxy/README.md

 After a long gaming session, the laptop automatically turned off.
 Assuming the problem was the battery, the laptop was left to cool and recharge as seen from the battery indicator colour orange.
 After being fully charged and cooled, the laptop was turned on only to be greeted with a black screen.

 Upon further inspection, using the VGA socket to output display signal on an external monitor windows blue screen of death keep appearing along with pixel artifacts as seen from the images bellow.
 This revealed that the integrated graphics card as well as the intel graphics card were damaged from intense heat and prolonged gaming session.
+The laptop was then opened internally, cleaning the fans from minimal dust as well as reapplying the thermal paste which didn't make any difference to its state other than enabling the laptop to run cooler.

+The purpose of this project was to repurpose the damaged laptop and make it function as a Pi-hole DNS server for blocking ads and enhancing network security.
+This was undertaken as a challenge and a learning opportunity to further explore Linux distributions and gain valuable networking experience, with environmental sustainability also in mind.
 <p align="center">
   <img src="https://github.com/user-attachments/assets/4f5243a7-dc52-4617-a119-37786b9c4845" width="154" height="200" />
 </p>

-# Goal
+# Project Goals
+ * Overcoming hardware limitations of the broken GPU
+ * Expanding the lifespan of the laptop
+ * Setting up a fully functional Pi-Hole Server
-Repurpose the laptop and make it as usable as possible
+ * Using as few resources as possible
+# Hardware Used
+ * Damaged Laptop
+ * External Monitor
+ * VGA cable
+ * Thermal Paste
+ * 4GB USB

 # Alpine Linux
 <p align="center">